Learn more about the Berkeley Pre-College Scholars Program

 *Acceptance of transfer credit is always at the discretion of the accepting institution.

 The Pre-College Scholars program and the National Society of High School Scholars (NSHSS) are excited to offer a scholarship to cover tuition and room and board for the residential track.
-Click HERE for more information.
+Visit the UC Berkeley's Pre-College Scholars Scholarship 2023 webpage for more information.

 "I got an amazing experience of life as a UCB student and I love it so much!
 It got me thinking about how I could prepare even better for college now that I know what it is like.
 I was also able to speak to a lot of professors and undergrad and grad students and they were all very insightful, helpful and welcoming.
 The Berkeley community is amazing."